Last modified on June 1st, 2020 at 10:45 am

 I’ve been releasing albums to iTunes and other digital stores for many years and I’ve historically used Tunecore’s service to aggregate my music.
 Over the past couple years, I have found their incremental changes intolerable and started seeking a new service to push my label’s music through.
 I did a ton of searching around and ultimately decided to give Record Union a shot.
-I first signed up over six months ago, and have been please so figured it is time to do a Tunecore vs Record Union comparison.
+I first signed up a while ago, and have been please so figured it is time to do a Tunecore vs Record Union comparison.

 - Raised the renewal fee to $50 annually, from $20.
 Whether the $50 is reasonable or not wasn’t the issue to me.
 The issue was adding an extra 150% to a service I had been faithfully using for years.
 I get that there has been some economic inflation, but nothing like that!

 - On top of that, they had set all albums to automatically renew, with no option to turn the auto-renew off without opening a support ticket.
 Maybe this has changed since I was there last, but the fact that this ever happened speaks volumes about the sort of business priorities they have.

 On the first point, $50 is just excessive for an annual renewal fee, especially in today’s music world where smaller, more frequent releases is a better practice than longer, less frequent releases.
 I could have a yearly bill in the thousands of dollars because I release a lot of small albums.
 Being independent and in a tight niche, this can make up more than a modest percentage of my overall sales.